Anthony Baniaga, email

 Late Summer in the Chiricahua Mountains,

 September 5, 6, and 7, 2015

-Arizona Native Plant Society held their fourth annual weekend at the
+Native Plant Society held their fourth annual weekend at the Southwestern

-Mountains of southeastern Cochise County.
-25 members enjoyed good food,
+of southeastern Cochise County.
+25 members enjoyed good food, good company

-good company and perfect weather in these richly diverse mountains on one
+and perfect weather in these richly diverse mountains on one the

 that encompasses parts of Arizona, New Mexico, Sonora, and Chihuahua.